Teaching & Learning

 At Huntingdale Primary School we teach using our instructional model.
 The teachers provide a warm up activity to ‘tune in’ students to learning.
 They move to whole class instruction where they explicitly teach a concept and share the learning intentions and success criteria for the activity.
 Students then move to differentiated activities which can include working with the teacher individually or in a small group, working independently, working in pairs or accessing digital technologies platforms related to their learning.
 During conferences with the teacher, students gain feedback on their work and they set learning goals.
 To round off the lesson, students have a share time and reflection.

 Literacy and Numeracy Teaching

 At Huntingdale our Literacy and Numeracy Programs are based on extensive research underpinned by our beliefs that:

-- All children can succeed given sufficient time and support
+- All students can succeed given sufficient time and support

-- All children have the right to be challenged and supported to achieve their potential
+- All students should be challenged and supported to achieve their potential

 - Early literacy success has a positive and significant effect on success in all areas of learning

 A comprehensive whole school approach has been developed providing: